Get E-Book

 Watching Network Filesystems

-For network-mounted files, your options are stat polling via fs.watchFile(), or better yet, a different notification mechanism entirely - HTTP webhooks, message queues, or a database trigger that signals when the remote data changes.
+For network-mounted files, use stat polling via fs.watchFile() or move notification outside the filesystem entirely: HTTP webhooks, message queues, or a database trigger that signals when the remote data changes.

 Watcher Resource Leaks

 Every watcher holds OS resources.
 On Linux, each fs.watch() call consumes an inotify watch descriptor.
-On macOS, an FSEvents stream.
+On macOS, file and directory watches use different OS backends.
 On all platforms, the watcher keeps at least one file descriptor or handle open.

-If your application creates watchers dynamically - one per user session, one per uploaded file, one per API request - and never closes them, resources accumulate.
+If your application creates watchers at runtime, one per user session, one per uploaded file, or one per API request, and leaves them open, resources accumulate.
 A leak of 10 watchers per minute becomes 14,400 per day.
-On Linux, you'll hit the inotify limit or the fd limit.
+On Linux, that can hit the inotify limit or the fd limit.
 The symptoms are confusing: new watchers start failing with ENOSPC or EMFILE, or the process starts running out of memory from the accumulated JavaScript watcher objects and their callbacks.

-The fix: always pair watcher creation with cleanup.
-Use a Map to track watchers by key (user ID, file path, session), and explicitly close them when the associated resource is released.
+Pair watcher creation with cleanup.
+Use a Map to track watchers by key, such as user ID, file path, or session, and explicitly close them when the associated resource is released.

 const watchers = new Map();